Skip to content

 Can We Train Dogs Out of Resource Guarding?

-Yes, it is possible to train dogs to reduce or eliminate resource guarding behaviours.
-Here are some effective strategies:
+Yes, it is possible to train dogs to reduce or eliminate resource-guarding behaviours.
+Effective strategies include:

-• Trade-up method: Offer your dog a higher-value item in exchange for the guarded resource.
-This helps them learn that giving up the resource can lead to better rewards.
+• Trade-up Method: Offer a higher-value item in exchange for the guarded resource, teaching your dog that giving up the resource can lead to better rewards.

-• Create positive associations: Approach your dog while they have a resource and drop a treat nearby.
-This can help them associate your approach with positive outcomes.
+• Create Positive Associations: Approach your dog while they have a resource and drop a treat nearby to associate your approach with positive outcomes.

-• Consult a professional: For severe cases, seeking help from a certified dog behaviourist or trainer is recommended.
+• Consult a Professional: Seek help from a certified dog behaviourist or trainer for severe cases.

 PetWell range of freeze dried healthy treats for dogs and cats

-It's important to differentiate between resource guarding and aggression.
-Resource guarding behaviour is a fear-based behaviour aimed at protecting valuable items, whereas aggression is a more general response to perceived threats.
+Resource guarding is a fear-based behaviour aimed at protecting valuable items, while aggression is a more general response to perceived threats.
+Differentiating between the two helps in addressing the behaviour effectively and compassionately.

 Read more about Understanding Dog Body Language